caweltjr/JavaGraphLibrary/README.md

     mechanism.
 The Dijkstra shortest-path algorithm has been implemented to find the shortest path between
     2 vertices using weighted edges.
-A separate wrapper class called ThreadSafeGraph with synchronized method was created to meet the requirement that it could be manipulated and queried safely from multiple threads.
+A separate wrapper class called ThreadSafeGraph with synchronized methods was created to meet the requirement that it could be manipulated and queried safely from multiple threads.